We breed for physically and mentally sound Labradors for you to add to your family!

-Dixie is an AKC Full English chocolate female.
+Dixie is an AKC (and dual registered CKC) Full English chocolate female.
 She has joined our family and breeding program when of age.
 She has Champion bloodlines.
 Her father is a white lab and is PenHip Certified and her mother is black.
 She should be able to have chocolates, blacks, and yellows.
 We can't wait!

 Red is CKC registered.
 He will be our fox red stud male.
+Red is out of a red dam and red champion sire.
+His sire is PenHip Certified.
 We have added Red to our breeding program to start producing fox red puppies in 2021.
 We currently do NOT offer stud services.
 There is just too much involved and we have chosen not to offer this service.

 No available puppies at this time.